 9. Determine the correct strap length

-Try on the dress to determine a correct strap length for your liking.
-In my case the longer strap has a length of 33 cm and shorter one is 17 cm long.
+Try on the dress to determine the correct strap length for your liking.
+In my case, the longer strap has a length of 33 cm and the shorter one is 17 cm long.

 If you think you will need to insert some elastic in the back of the dress for better fitting follow this step.
 Tie a string around your waist.
 Take a small piece of the painter’s tape (around 15 – 18 cm, or 6 – 8 in) and looking in the mirror at your back put the tape above the string in the back.
 You will use this to determine where the waist is.

 If you don’t want to insert elastic in the back it is ok, the dress will fit just a little loose.
-All depends on your body shape after all.
+It all depends on your body shape after all.

 After trying on – take out basting stitches from the side seams and separate front and back pieces of the dress.